 The implementation of the HRAP is carried out by Eni Mexico, through Mizamtec Operating Company.
-The HRAP is under execution and at good stage of implementation, considering that all (100%) actions foreseen in 2019 and 70% of the actions foreseen in 2020 have been completed.
+The HRAP is under execution and at good stage of implementation, considering that all actions (100%) foreseen in 2019 and 70% of the actions foreseen in 2020 have been completed (despite the Covid-19 pandemic).
 This leads to an overall implementation rate of more than 60%.
 Most of the work has been focused on actions related to accountability and transparency, fishers and local communities.